irenelam22/SudokuSolver/README.md

 ```

 Please run the following to execute `sudoku`:
-`./sudoku create` to create a 9x9 puzzle
+`./sudoku create [FILE_NAME]` to create a 9x9 puzzle
+* where `FILE_NAME` is an optional parameter specifying the pathname of the file to print the unfinished puzzle to
+* if no `FILE_NAME` is given, create prints to standard output

-`./sudoku solve FILE_NAME` to solve a 9x9 puzzle
+`./sudoku solve [FILE_NAME]` to solve a 9x9 puzzle
-* where `FILE_NAME` is the pathname of a puzzle-formatted file, presumably
-  created by sudoku create
+* where `FILE_NAME` is an optional parameter specifying pathname of a puzzle-formatted file, presumably created by sudoku create
+* If no `FILE_NAME` is given, solve reads from standard input

 ### Implementation